322 Animal Shelter jobs in the United States

 Job Description

-Children's Home Society of WV is hiring a full-time Social Worker or Case Manager at our Hovah Hall Underwood Children’s Home in Ona, WV.
+Children's Home Society of WV is hiring a full-time Social Worker or Case Manager at our Matthew Pack Children's Home in Shady Spring, WV.

 Position Goal: To provide and procure treatment and concrete services to youth in the agency's emergency shelter program.
 These services ensure a successful transition to a permanent placement, preserve and strengthen families, and provide for the ongoing care, safety, and supervision of the youth the shelter serves.